rd2l/rules/Rules.md

 ### 6. Game Rules

-1. All series are to be played in Captains Mode lobbies on Luxemburg, hosted and ticketed by one of the captains.
+1. All series are to be played in Captains Mode lobbies on Luxembourg, hosted and ticketed by one of the captains.
 2. Teams will do a coin flip for side/pick choice in the first game of a series.
 The loser of the game 1 coin flip has side/pick choice in game 2.
 In case of a game 3, the teams will do another coin flip.
 3. The lobby must have a minimum of 2 minutes of spectator delay.
 4. The deadline for series is 20:45 CET for CET-WED and 19:45 CET for CET-SUN.
 It is suggested that players begin gathering in the lobby 15 minutes before start time in case a stand-in might be required.